projen/projen/docs/eject.md

 # Ejecting

-If you aren't satisfied with managing your project configuration with projen, you can `eject` at any time.
+To stop from using projen to manage your project configuration, you can `eject` at any time and continue to manage your configuration manually.

 Running `projen eject` will do the following: